otienojoseph/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 - 7-multi_c - Script that prints x times 'C is fun'
 - 8-square - Script that prints a square
 - 9-add - Prints the addition of 2 integers
+- 10-factorial - Script that computes the factorial of a number